 Relevance: Relevant

-Evaluation Parameters Met?
+Evaluation Param Evaluation Parameters Met?

-Process:

-The system of States laws is of adequate severity to provide for effective sanctions.
+Process : The system of States Process: The system of States laws is of adequate severity to provide for effective sanctions.

 EVIDENCE:

-The MSA provides four options for penalizing violations.
+The MSA provides s four options for penalizing violations.
 In ascending order of severity: